 About the Writer

 I love the confluence of passion, intelligence, sustainability and compassion.
-The junction of these terms are represented within efficient passive solar design and building.
+The junction of these terms are represented within efficient passive solar design.

 Keya Lea Horiuchi is the editor, writer-blogger and photographer for the Green Passive Solar Magazine.
-She grew up in Colorado, but is now living in New Mexico.
+She grew up in Colorado, but recently lived in New Mexico.
 She is a web designer, content creator, educator and filmmaker.

 She has a strong creative streak that pulled her toward filmmaking.
 She previously produced, directed, shot and edited two documentaries.